May 3, 2021

 Ginger is a great spicing agent for both savoury and sweet recipes because it has both sweet and peppery notes.
 It's a natural complement to citrus and woody spices like clove or nutmeg and piquant herbs like tarragon, dill or fennel.
 Orchard fruits like pears and apples and tropical variants like orange, pineapple or lychee are intense enough flavours to contrast ginger's distinctive profile.

-The complexity of piney, sour notes against the intense sweetness of grapefruit are complemented by juniper, cinnamon, pomegranate and lemon.
+The complexity of piney, sour notes against the intense sweetness of grapefruit flavour are complemented by juniper, cinnamon, pomegranate and lemon.
 Perhaps more surprisingly, creamy fruits like banana and avocado cut through the biting acidity to make a good balance.
-Other contrasting flavours include potent herbs like purple basil or black pepper or very sweet flavours like vanilla and honey.
+Other contrasting flavour pairing include potent herbs like purple basil or black pepper or very sweet flavours like vanilla and honey.

 This complex aromatic can be paired comfortably with a lot of cocktails.
 The dark fruit flavours hit back against chilli or ginger, bring out the sour notes in rhubarb and lime, and bring the fruity undertones of watermelon to the fore.
 Use the Mixed Berry Aromatic to contrast earthy flavours like beetroot or cumin or punchy, spiced rums.